 In 2013, I published my Scottish nana’s shortbread recipe on my old author blog.
 It received thousands of visits and was even featured on the Today Show’s food blog as an heirloom recipe.

-I had shared the family recipe my mother gave to me for my wedding shower in 1985, the only recipe I had ever seen or used while she was still living.
-It called for a 1 cup butter.
+I had shared the family recipe my mother gave to me in 1985, for my wedding shower, the only recipe I had ever seen or used while she was still living.
+It called for one cup of butter.

+My mother kept a decades’ old recipe box, covered in contact paper.
+A few years earlier, I’d packed it away when my sister and I moved her things out of her apartment and moved her to a nursing home.
+I didn’t have the stomach to look through at the time.
 In 2016, after my mother passed, I finally opened her own recipe box.
-A few years earlier, I had packed it away when my sister and I moved her things out of her apartment and moved her to a nursing home and didn’t have the stomach to look through at the time.
-While thumbing through all the index cards tucked inside, I found a different version of a shortbread recipe, one that called for 1 pound of butter.
+While thumbing through all the index cards tucked inside, I found a different version of a shortbread recipe, one that called for one pound of butter.

 That’s a difference of two whole sticks of butter.